FK Vardar: City Park Arena

-A lot of top proven footballers came from the famous Vardar Football School in the time of the history, and this is witnessed by the numerous trophies won in the junior competitions of the Macedonian and the ex-Yugoslavia scene.

-Now, with the new working conditions, Vardar will be a regional leader in the creation of new football "pearls" that will successfully carry the jersey of our club and the national team of North Macedonia in the coming period.

-Guided by the thought that children are our greatest treasure and that the future belongs to them, investing in their football development and building of sports habits, has always been and will remain our top strategic priority.

 Supporters

 FK Vardar supporters are known as "Komiti".
 Komiti are the first organized supporters group of Vardar and they were founded on 4 June 1987 in Skopje, at the match between FK Vardar and Red Star Belgrade.
 Throughout their existence, they left significant seal in the history of Vardar and with their support becoming the 12th player of the team.
 FK Vardar as a club is supported by most Macedonians worldwide.
 The Ultras group KOMITI was noticed for the first time in the year 1985, on 'Zapad' (West Stand), where the most fanatic fans of Vardar always operated.
 Two years later, on 4 June 1987 at the City Stadium in Skopje was a derby match of the Yugoslav league at that time between Vardar Skopje and Red Star Belgrade (3:1).
 On 'Zapad' for the first time since the existence of the club, a banner with the writing 'KOMITI' was noticed.
 The idea contained the establishment of a massive and strong Macedonian ultra scene.
 The goal was for 'KOMITI' to make the prominent post of all activities and events on the West Stand.
 As the most acceptable name of the group was selected 'KOMITI'.

 The reason for it was simple: In the last decade of the 19th century and the early 20th century, when Macedonia was still under Ottoman rule, the revolutionaries that had been organized under IMRO were called komitadjis, as in members of the Macedonian Committee.
 This name is very strong and the meaning of the name is closely linked with their goals, this is why they decided not to use one like the standard unimaginative names such as Brigate, Commando, Ultras, Boys, etc. And so, the name 'KOMITI' was selected for the newborn Ultra group.

 The team has always been a symbol of the Macedonians and in the diaspora.
 Komiti have great relations with FK Teteks fans "Vojvodi" and FC Schalke 04 fans "Ultras Gelsenkirchen".